 - Ceramic sanitary ware (including sink basins, pedestals, bidets and toilet cisterns)

 - *Upholstered domestic seating (including sofas, armchairs, upholstered chairs, stools and footstools, bean bags, floor or sofa cushions)*

 Residents need to ensure waste upholstered domestic seating is kept whole where possible, due to new regulations that came into place on 1 January 2023.

 Upholstered furniture may contain some chemicals which can be harmful to the environment if not disposed of responsibly.
 Any damaged parts must be contained (bagged or covered with duct tape) to reduce the risk of any textile or foam escaping into the environment when being transported.

 If none of the options above are practical, then Portsmouth City Council will collect larger household items from your home and dispose of it in the correct way.

-The cost of a collection starts from £30 (payable in advance) and collections are every Wednesday.
+The cost of a collection starts from £30 (payable in advance).
 If you wish to cancel your collection, please contact us before lunchtime the day before your scheduled collection day for a full refund.
 Contacting us later than this may result in no refund or a part-refund.